mui/material-ui/docs/src/pages/layout/grid/grid-pt.md

 ## Spacing

 The responsive grid focuses on consistent spacing widths, rather than column width.
-Material design margins and columns follow an **8dp** square baseline grid.
-Spacing can be 8, 16, 24, 32 or 40dp wide.
+Material Design margins and columns follow an **8px** square baseline grid.
+The spacing property is an integer between 0 and 10 inclusive.
+By default, the spacing between two grid items follows a linear function: `output(spacing) = spacing * 8px`, e.g. `spacing={2}` creates a 16px wide gap.

+This output transformation function can be customized [using the theme](/customization/themes/#spacing).

 {{"demo": "pages/layout/grid/SpacingGrid.js"}}